mapbox/rio-mbtiles/README.rst

                                       GDAL format driver documentation for more
                                       information.

-      --co, --profile NAME=VALUE      Driver specific creation options.See the documentation for the selected output driver
+      --co, --profile NAME=VALUE      Driver specific creation options.
+See the documentation for the selected output driver
                                       for more information.